Postgraduate research opportunities The Future Hospital & Beyond Its Walls

 - the NHS, Care or Third sector organisation is responsible for ensuring the student has allocated study leave (at no cost to the University of at least four working days per month) to support their MPhil study

-The MPhil project will contain a ‘Research Skills’ taught module to support learners in their study.
+The projects come with the opportunity to attend taught modules to support learners in their study.

 Project Details